 - Parent's/carers and professionals receive a letter inviting them to the annual review meeting and are asked to think about their child's aspirations and what is important to them now and in the future. - Person Centred Reviews and Team around the child meetings help us to work closely with parents and carers. - Parents/Carer views are very important to us. - If possible the class teacher and support staff worker, along with the SENDco attends the review meeting with the parents/carers and any outside professionals.
-The child is always at the centre of review meetings, in order to ensure the most effective next steps and provision. - For children with EHC plans, transition to junior school begins with the Year 2 review in Autumn Term of their final year in our setting. - At these reviews parents/carers, professionals and the SENDco will discuss the provision and resources necessary for the child to succeed and will support carers/parents with naming a chosen junior school.
+The child is always at the centre of review meetings, in order to ensure the most effective next steps and provision.
+(Due to the current restrictions due to COVID-19 we will be hosting review meetings virtually or over the phone during the 2020-2021 school year) - For children with EHC plans, transition to junior school begins with the Year 2 review in Autumn Term of their final year in our setting. - At these reviews parents/carers, professionals and the SENDco will discuss the provision and resources necessary for the child to succeed and will support carers/parents with naming a chosen junior school.

-- A series of supported transition visits will then take place in the year 2 summer term. - Other children with SEND follow the usual process for applying to junior schools.
+- A series of supported transition visits will then take place in the year 2 summer term.
+(These procedures may differ due to COVID-19.
+Our SENDco will liaise with your child's junior setting and arrange transition as appropriate.
+This may be in the form of virtual meetings/ pictures/ transition books.) - Other children with SEND follow the usual process for applying to junior schools.
 Once the place has been accepted SEND staff will liaise with the receiving school.
 Regular visits for the pupil will be arranged to ensure a successful transition.
+(As above these procedures may differ in the year 2020-21 due to COVID-19.)